He hunted alligator for a livin; he just knocked 'em in the head with a stump!"

 This character is

 guaranteed gerr-on-teed to have a thick accent, usually a mixture of Southern and French, even if the actual Cajun accent sounds nothing like this.
 A common expression is "Where y'at?" ("Where are you?"), which also lends its name to the native dialect of New Orleans, "Yat", characterized among other peculiarities by the vowel sounds "ur" and "oy" being swapped (yes, just like in the Brooklynese New York dialect).

-Of course, characters don't have to be Cajun - or even French - to qualify.
-All they have to do is be from Louisiana - or somewhere near Louisiana - and fit the stereotype.
-(And they can be from any part of the Gulf Coast, which stretches from southeastern Texas to Florida.
+Of course, characters don't have to be Cajun — or even French — to qualify.
+All they have to do is be from Louisiana — or somewhere near Louisiana — and fit the stereotype.
+And they can be from any part of the Gulf Coast, which stretches from southeastern Texas to Florida.
 Many people don't realize this, but the Houston area has the largest number of Cajuns outside Louisiana,note especially after Hurricane Katrina (leading to some bitter irony when Harvey hit Houston), and there are significant Cajun and Louisiana Creole communities across much of Texas.

 - The movie Southern Comfort is about a bunch of Southern city boy National Guardsmen who make the mistake of stealing some boats from some swamp-dwelling Cajuns.